 What counts as binge drinking?

+The NHS says: 'Binge drinking usually refers to drinking lots of alcohol in a short space of time or drinking to get drunk.'
 Because everybody processes alcohol differently, it’s difficult to say exactly how many units in one session counts as binge drinking.
 The Office for National Statistics defines it as drinking more than eight units in one session for men, and more than six units in one session for women.

 To put this into perspective, six units is equivalent to:

-- Between two to three 175ml glasses of wine (13% ABV)
+• Two to three 175ml glasses of wine (13% ABV)

-- Between two to three pints of beer (4% ABV)
+• Two to three pints of beer (4% ABV)

 How can I cut down on my drinking?